jccpalmer/docs/docker.md

 <details><summary>A self-hosted audiobook server.</summary>

-  **[Audiobookshelf]:** This document details how I set up my Audiobookshelf Docker container that, much like Jellyfin, pulls data from my NAS and serves up my audiobooks for consumption better than any other service I could find.
+  **[Audiobookshelf](/docker/audiobookshelf):** This document details how I set up my Audiobookshelf Docker container that, much like Jellyfin, pulls data from my NAS and serves up my audiobooks for consumption better than any other service I could find.

   </details>